 2. Long Distance Pushing

-Pushing mongo can help you conserve energy when pushing long distances.
+Skateboarding mongo can help you conserve energy when pushing long distances.
 You can alternate between pushing mongo and pushing regular to give your legs a break.
 This is extremely helpful if you’re planning on skating for hours or even days.

 3. Easier to Push in Switch